 Once the RA and Dec clamps are released, one may carefully push the telescope to the desired position, using the Selsyn position indicators to set to the proper RA (or HA) and Dec.
 When moving the telescope always be cautious and aware of obstacles and the pointing limits of the telescope.
 Also be cautious not to strain cables or hit the declination tangent arm on the pier railing.
 One may have to move the floor up or down while positioning the telescope.
 Once the telescope is in position, clamp both the RA and Dec clamps.

 If one wishes to use the ship's wheels to move the telescope, use the following procedure:

 Small motions of the telescope (e.g. centering the object in the eyepiece field of view or guide motions) can be done with the guide paddle (Figure 7).
-There are four buttons to move the telescope in the cardinal directions (North, South, East, and West) and two toggle switches to adjust the speed.
-The left toggle switch adjusts the speed of the RA axis motion, where up is faster and down is slower.
+There are four buttons to move the telescope in the cardinal directions (North, South, East, and West) and two toggle switches to enable the motion.
+The left toggle switch enables the RA axis motion, where up enables motion and down disables it.
 Similarly the righthand toggle switch is for the declination axis.